💬

 2. Standards for camping units

 2.1.
-Issuance of an identity card
+Issuance of an access card

-The Estate issues the Client, as well as any person mentioned in the Contract (hereinafter, "Guests"), an identity card granting the right to access the Campsite on foot or by bicycle.
-Other persons not mentioned in the Contract (hereinafter, "Visitors") must pay the applicable rates displayed at the entrance to the Campsite, in the Regulations or in the Contract.
+The Estate issues to the Client, as well as to any person mentioned in the Contract (hereinafter, " Guests "), an access card giving the right to access the Campsite on foot or by bicycle.
+Other persons not mentioned in the Contract (hereinafter, " Visitors ") must pay the applicable rates which are displayed at the entrance to the Campsite.

 2.2.
 Personal information

-The Client understands and consents to the Domaine retaining certain personal information about the Client in connection with the issuance of an identity card, pursuant to the Act respecting the protection of personal information in the private sector (Act 25 respecting the protection of personal information in the private sector, c.
+The Client understands and consents to the Domaine retaining certain personal information about him/her in connection with the issuance of an identity card, pursuant to the Act respecting the protection of personal information in the private sector (Act 25 respecting the protection of personal information in the private sector, c.
 P-39-1).
-The Domaine may retain this information for the entire duration of its Contract with the Client.
+The Domaine may retain this information for the duration of its Contract with the Client.

 3.1.
-Issuance of the access card and stickers
+Issuance of access cards and stickers

 3.2.
 Parking the vehicle